 What exactly do you need to do to get your website on the first page?

-It’s 2020, and if you are new to SEO, the first thing that will come to your mind is how do I choose keywords for my website?
+It’s 2020, and if you are new to SEO, the first thing that will come to your mind is how to choose keywords for my website?